SCMAinsider offers dynamic perspectives on the diverse collections and visions that shape the

 voices and experiences.
 If you want to contribute to the blog, please contact us at email@example.com.

-In this post, Brooklyn Quallen '25 discusses her experience planting tulips for An Imposing Number of Times (2020-2022), a newly commissioned artwork by Amanda Williams.
+In this post, Brooklyn Quallen '25 discusses her research of Mohan Samant's Three Queens.
 Brooklyn is a STRIDE scholar currently working with Emma Chubb, Charlotte Feng Ford ’83 Curator of Contemporary Art.